cirosantilli/linux-cheat/init.md

     sudo aptitude install -y chkconfig

-Removed in 14.04 and replaced by `sysv-rc-config`.
+Removed in 14.04 and replaced by `sysv-rc-conf`.

 Show table saying which service is on at which runlevel: